blog / news

 Sei Shonagon: The Pillow Book, and excerpts from videogameYakuza 4.

 Installation view from Ukiyo Diary - One Month in the Floating World at CFF, Centrum för Fotografi, Stockholm March 2017.
 34 channel video piece.
-Scroll down for more images & description.
+Scroll down for more images, description & press.